 12. Do I have to wait to graduate from my undergraduate university to apply?

 No, you can apply with your current transcripts.
 If accepted, you will be required to submit your final official transcript.

-Yes, any undergraduate major can apply to the PMHP-PB Program.
+Yes, any undergraduate major can apply to the PB-PMHPP.